officelearn/azure-docs.sv-se/articles/active-directory/users-groups-roles/groups-update-rule.md

 ---
-title: Uppdatera och hantera en dynamisk grupp regel och Felsök medlemskap – Azure Active Directory | Microsoft Docs
+title: Update and manage a dynamic group rule and troubleshoot membership - Azure Active Directory | Microsoft Docs
-description: Så här skapar du en regel för grupp medlemskap i Azure Portal kontrollerar du status.
+description: How to create a group membership rule in the Azure portal, check status.
 services: active-directory
 documentationcenter: ''
 author: curtand